kauanatomb/Guess-my-number/README.md

 <h1 align="center">Guess the Number</h1>
-<p align="center">This website was built to practice my knowlegde in JavaScript and DOM.
+<p align="start">This website was built to practice my knowlegde in JavaScript and DOM.
 Basically you need to guess a random number between 1 and 20.
 How fast can you do it?</p>

 <p align="center">
 <a href="#-tecnologies">Tecnologies</a>